Scotland's migration think tank

-Migration Policy Scotland builds connections:
+Migration Policy Scotland:

-Our History
+Our People

 Staff

-Sarah has been active in the UK migration sector for over 20 years, working with migrant communities and on migrants rights in a variety of roles.
-These include: Policy Director at the Migrants’ Rights Network, Director and Migrants Rights Scotland, Trustee at Asylum Aid and Legal Caseworker at the Refugee Legal Centre.
+Sarah has been active in the UK migration sector for over 25 years, working with migrant communities and on migrants rights in a variety of roles.
+Currently, she is proud to be a Trustee at the UK Refugee Council.

-Migration Policy Scotland Senior Researcher, Professor Rebecca Kay, is an expert on migration issues in Scotland.
+MPS Associate Director, Professor Rebecca Kay, is an expert on migration issues in Scotland.
 She has over 25 years’ experience of social research and is particularly skilled in qualitative research including participatory and action research.
 She is passionate about the importance of a considered, evidence-based, and holistic approach to migration policy, which better reflects the benefits and challenges migration brings, the vulnerabilities migrants experience and the contributions they make.

 Rebecca has extensive experience of working directly with policymakers, service providers, employers, host communities and migrants.
 She designed and led a large 5-year study of migration from Eastern Europe to Scotland involving collaborations with local authorities, community development organisations, employers, museums, and migrant associations in urban and rural Scotland.

-• The project brought together expertise from learned and lived experience, recognizing the value and insights which migrants, host communities and professionals working directly on migration issues bring as catalysts for change.
+- The project brought together expertise from learned and lived experience, recognizing the value and insights which migrants, host communities and professionals working directly on migration issues bring as catalysts for change.

-• It produced reports for policy makers and practitioners and community-based action research initiatives.
+- It produced reports for policy makers and practitioners and community-based action research initiatives.

 She has also been involved in research on issues relating to language learning and migrant integration in Scotland.